algotrade-research/FinTrip/README.md

 - Change the name of the ```stat-example``` folder to ```stat``` or create a new one with the same structure
 - By default the code is run with file mode.
 To specify the path of the data file:
   - Create ```mock``` folder
-  - Download and extract the in-sample, out-sample data files and place it in this folder
+  - Download and extract the in-sample, out-sample data files and place it in this folder [Link]()

 ## Data initiation
 - To create all required folders run the command